ADEPT

 How Does The Program Work?

-- Specific activities and responsibilities include: high level socialization/public access training, obedience skills and task training which is useful to a person with a physical mobility challenge, such as retrieves, turning on lights, opening doors as well as alerting to blood sugar changes.
-Each student is responsible for the daily care, supervision, training, and sanitation of dogs involved in the program.
+- You’ll be responsible for the training, socialization, and welfare of the ADEPT assistance dogs in-training, as well as participating in public outreach and advocacy activities and fundraising to support the program and the assistance dog industry as a whole.
+You’ll learn high-level socialization/public access training, obedience skills, and task training that is useful to a person with a physical mobility challenge, such as retrieves, turning on lights, opening doors, as well as alerting to blood sugar changes.

 In Their Own Words...